-Plinth Mold had warned that recent earnings reports would prove disappointing.
+Plinth Mold had warned that recent earnings reports had proven disappointing.
 No one in the office predicted that the remedy would be so quick to arrive.
 Nor so severe.
-MASSIVE FICTIONS was getting out of the comic book business permanently, and what would they do next?
+MASSIVE FICTIONS was getting out of the comic book business.
+What would they do next?